ironhack-labs/data-labs/advanced-topics/network-analysis.md

 nx.draw_kamada_kawai(G, node_size=20, node_color='cyan')
 ```

-In addition to the Networkx's drawing capabilities, the [nxviz](https://nxviz.readthedocs.io/en/stable/) library also has a few useful graph visualization layouts that you can apply to the graphs you construct with Networkx.
+In addition to Networkx's drawing capabilities, the [nxviz](https://nxviz.readthedocs.io/en/stable/) library also has a few useful graph visualization layouts that you can apply to the graphs you construct with Networkx.
 The visualizations in the nxviz library are typically more visually appealing than the layouts in Networkx.
 In order to use it, we will need to pip install it.

 ```bash
 $ pip install nxviz